 By default, you’ll see the overall Visibility Rating for domains that compete for your keywords, but our tool allows you to go much deeper.
 You can check visibility on SERPs for a particular group of keywords.
 For this, use Filters to choose the Group of keywords that you want to analyze.
 With the filters applied, the table will show your closest niche competitors and where you stand compared to them.

-Along with the Visibility score, you’ll be able to consider the Alexa Rank, the number of Backlinks and Referring Domains, and the Domain Trust for every site on the list.
+Along with the Visibility score, you’ll be able to consider the number of Backlinks and Referring Domains, as well as the Domain Trust for every site on the list.
 This will help you estimate how difficult it will be to increase your share of impressions on the SERP.